About This Center

 Physical Demands & Environment

-Shift work may be required.
-Employee is frequently required to stand, walk, use hands or fingers, reach with hands and arms, feel, talk and hear.
-Employee is occasionally exposed to blood or other body fluids, fumes or airborne particles and toxic or caustic chemicals.
-In compliance with applicable, law, reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of the position.
+Working in normal office environment, employee may be required to sit, bend, stoop, use keyboard, read, write and speak English fluently.
+May occasionally lift objects of 10 to 25 lbs.
+In compliance with applicable law, reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of the position.